gdi3d/beautiful-jekyll/_posts/2021-03-30-I-ate-602-cookies-under-5-minutes.md

 - I live in Europe, so the GDPR banners are shown on almost every site and I accepted the default cookie options.
 - I was logged in to some sites.
+- It took me 5 minutes to enter all those sites, and cookies count adds up to 602

 Here's the list, ordered from biggest to smallest (screenshots below list):

 | # | site | Cookies installed | Screenshot |
 |---|---|---|---|